Fafhrd and the Gray Mouser: Setting

 In The Swords of Lankhmar, it is revealed that Nehwon is just one of many worlds in a multiverse when Fafhrd and the Mouser join forces with a German explorer named Karl Treuherz who is looking for his spacecraft, which he uses to cross the boundaries between parallel dimensions in his hunt for new animals to feature at a zoo.

 Technology in Nehwon varies between the Iron Age and medieval.
 Leiber wrote of Lankhmarts: "They may be likened to the Romans or be thought of as, if I may use such a term, southern medievals."
 On the topic of his Eastern Lands, he wrote: "think of Saracens, Arabs, Parthians, Assyrians even.
 They ride the camel and elephant, and use the bow extensively."

 The series includes many bizarre and outlandish characters.
 The two who most influence—and, some would say, cause the most trouble—for Fafhrd and the Gray Mouser are their sorcerous advisers, Ningauble of the Seven Eyes and Sheelba of the Eyeless Face (see Ningauble and Sheelba, below).
 These two lead the heroes into some of their most interesting and dangerous adventures.

 Publication history

-Leiber's only solo Grey Mouser tale, "The Unholy Grail", was the cover story for the October 1962 issue of Fantastic.
+Leiber's only solo Gray Mouser tale, "The Unholy Grail", was the cover story for the October 1962 issue of Fantastic.

 The first story, "Two Sought Adventure", appeared in Unknown in August 1939; the last in The Knight and Knave of Swords in 1988.
 Although Leiber credited his friend Harry Otto Fischer with the original concepts for his characters, it was Leiber who wrote nearly all the stories.
 Ten thousand words of "The Lords of Quarmall" were penned by Fischer early in the development of the series; the story was completed by Leiber in 1964.
 Fischer also wrote "The Childhood and Youth of the Gray Mouser", published in 1978.
 The stories' style and tone vary considerably, but nearly all contain an often dark sense of humor, which ranges from the subtle and character-based to the Pythonesque.

 The stories have been collected in the "Swords" series: